PitPik/circularjs/README.md

 Understanding how things work and learning the way of working with **CircularJS** is based on **well known technology/patterns** and therefore **"really" easy to learn**.
 Most provided APIs that are **CircularJS** specific are done in a way so you get familiar with quite fast as they are based on logic/patterns from **known APIs** (like the DOM API, etc.).

+Maybe the biggest difference to most of the other MVC frameworks (let's call them like this...) is that **CircularJS** doesn't need any pre-compilation.
+It's all native and therefore runs from your folder you create your app in.
+The atvantage is that you don't need to learn a lot of framework specific things as it's all native.
+Even the templates actually render in a browser what **CircularJS** also uses to make the browser's API help rendering them as fast as possible.
+It lets the browser do the heavy lifting as it's always faster than written code.
+You may ofcourse use TypeScript or LESS or SCSS that needs to be pre-compiled, but... you don't need to. **CircularJS** components could even be used inside other frameworks like Angular etc.

 ## A minimal example

 ```js